lucazav/Azure-Machine-Learning-MLOps-Workshop/05-devops-deploy-simple-pipeline/README.md

 Next, we'll clone the workshop repo into the project's "local" repo:

-1. Goto Repos, then select `Import a repository`
+1. Goto Repos, then click `Import` under the "Import a repository" section
-1. Enter the `Clone URL`: `https://github.com/lucazav/Azure-Machine-Learning-MLOps-Workshop` and import it
+1. Select `Git` as "Repository type", enter the `Clone URL`: `https://github.com/lucazav/Azure-Machine-Learning-MLOps-Workshop.git` and import it

 ## Create new Service Connection in Azure DevOps